-The West Kootenay Regional Science Fair gives students from around the region opportunities to design and carry out a science experiment, study, research or innovation which is judged by volunteers from various science professions.
+The West Kootenay & Boundary Regional Science Fair gives top students from around the region an opportunity to showcase their select science experiments, studies, research or innovation projects to be judged by volunteers from various science professions.

-Students grades K-12 are invited to take an in-depth look at topics that are of interest to them by developing a science project in one of the following categories:
+Take an in-depth look at topics that are of interest by developing a science project in one of the following categories:

 Innovation - Design and test new devices, models, theories, or method in any science discipline.